 Pain in any part of the belly or on the side.

-A general feeling of being sick, and a pain that is hard to describe.
+Feeling sick and having belly pain that is hard to describe.

 If the infection gets worse, the wall of the appendix can break open (rupture).
 This spreads infection into the belly area, causing peritonitis.
-Peritonitis is a serious condition that, in rare cases, can lead to death.
+Peritonitis is a serious condition that needs medical treatment right away.

 The main treatment for appendicitis is surgery to remove the appendix (appendectomy).